georgeHalios/MSc_PostgreSQL_imdb/README.md

 Data was taken from https://www.imdb.com/interfaces/ .
 All these files are gzipped and in tsv (tab-separated-values) format.

+Database, Schema, Tables were created using python (psychopg2).

-Import the above tables into using python (psychopg2).
+Imported the above tables into using python (psychopg2).

 Set appropriate data types and constraints per each column.